-Joyce Rosenzweig is Artist-in-Residence for the Debbie Friedman School of Sacred Music (DFSSM) at HUC-JIR/New York.
+Joyce Rosenzweig is HUC-JIR Faculty-Artist in Jewish Music and Performance for the Debbie Friedman School of Sacred Music (DFSSM) at HUC-JIR/New York.
 A pianist/conductor, Joyce performs frequently in concerts throughout the United States, Canada, Europe, and Israel.
 A native of Houston, she studied piano performance at Oberlin Conservatory, Manhattan School of Music, and Indiana University, choral conducting at Westminster Choir College, and art song and chamber music at the Banff Centre of the Arts (Canada), the Cleveland Orchestra’s Blossom Music Festival, Round Top Music Festival (Texas), and the Franz Schubert Institute (Vienna), where she was awarded first prize in lieder accompaniment.
 She has collaborated in recital with ensembles from the New York Philharmonic and the St. Paul Chamber Orchestra, and appeared as guest soloist with the New Orleans Philharmonic and the Texas Festival Orchestra.
 She has performed in all of the major concert halls of New York, including Carnegie Hall, Alice Tully Hall, Jazz at Lincoln Center, Town Hall, Merkin Concert Hall, the Jewish Museum, The Center for Jewish History, and the Museum for Jewish Heritage.
 She was responsible for commissioning over a hundred new compositions, and premiered them in concerts throughout the US with the Fiati Chamber Players.
 She performed in recitals throughout North America under the sponsorship of the America-Israel Cultural Foundation.

 A leading figure in Jewish music, Joyce is a sought-after accompanist, conductor, master class presenter, lecturer, coach, arranger, and authority on Jewish art and synagogue music.
 She has collaborated in concert with most of the cantors of this generation.
 She has been featured at the International Jewish Music Festival (Amsterdam), the Jewish Cultural Festival (Berlin), the Ashkenaz Festival (Toronto), the Chicago and Charlotte Yiddish Institutes, Klezkamp, the North American Jewish Choral Festival, URJ Biennials, and at annual Cantorial conventions for both the Conservative and Reform movements.
 Her recent concert tours have taken her to Prague, Budapest, Jerusalem, Tel-Aviv, Berlin, Amsterdam, Montreal, Halifax, Aspen, San Diego, Los Angeles, Boston, Houston, Washington D.C., Chicago, Miami, and New Orleans.